 As of May 17, 2021, 86 holes for 6,759.2 m have been completed since the 2020 MRE.
-A winter drill program (the "Winter Program") consisting of a total of 19 holes for 3,936.7 m.
-Drilling was suspended for break-up on April 15, 2021.
-The Winter Program comprised both an infill program designed to provide data needed to convert current Inferred Mineral Resources to the Indicated Resource category, and a hydrogeological program designed to characterize water flow in the dolomitic host rocks on the property.
+The Winter Program consisting of 19 holes (3,936.7 m) was suspended for break-up on April 15, 2021.
+The Winter Program comprised both an infill program designed to provide data needed to convert current Inferred Mineral Resources to the Indicated Resource category, and a hydrogeological investigation program designed to characterize water flow in the dolomitic host rocks on the property.
 Drill holes have been completed at the R190(4), O556(1), P449(1), and X25(2) prismatic deposits in the West Zone and R67(1).
 Assays are pending for the remaining holes completed not reported below.